lululxvi/deepxde/docs/demos/lorenz.inverse.rst

             dy3_x - y1 * y2 + C3 * y3,
         ]

 The first argument to ``Lorenz_system`` is the network input, i.e., the :math:`t`-coordinate.
-The second argument is the network output, i.e., the solution :math: y(x, y, z), but here we use ``y1, y2, y3`` as the name of the coordinates x, y, and z, which correspond to the columns of datapoints in the 2D array, :math:`y`.
+The second argument is the network output, i.e., the solution :math:`y(x,y,z)`, but here we use ``y1, y2, y3`` as the name of the coordinates x, y, and z, which correspond to the columns of datapoints in the 2D array, :math:`y`.

 Next, we consider the initial conditions.
 We need to implement a function, which should return ``True`` for points inside the subdomain and ``False`` for the points outside.